planck02/Test/README.md

-This readme should be created by all TLs
+This README should be created by all TLs